derivexyz/lyra-avalon-interfaces/examples/Trading.md

 `settleAmounts` is returned, which specifies the total `base` or `quote` amounts sent to the `position.owner`.

-> You do not have to be the owner of a position to settle it.
+> Note: You do not have to be the owner of a position to settle it.
+Any contract integrating with lyra should be able to handle settlement as having funds sent directly into the contract by someone else.

 ## Settle scenarios: